jgomer2001/pipelines-plugin/README.md

 ## Test

 Open Tarp.
-In the "Authentication Flow" tab, trigger an authentication flow with the following:
+If this is the first time you use it, add a client there beforehand.
+Then, in the "Authentication Flow" tab, trigger an authentication flow with the following:

 - Acr: `basic`
 - Scope: `openid` and `profile`
 - Check "Display tokens"

-After logging in, grab the three tokens and paste those in the corresponding section inside file `query_ext.json` (found in root of repo).
+After logging in, copy the tokens and paste them in the corresponding section inside file [query_ext.json](https://github.com/jgomer2001/pipelines-plugin/raw/refs/heads/main/query_ext.json).
 This is an "extended" search query the plugin will have access to so the Cedarling engine can be supplied with tokens and contextual data to make decisions.

+This is how a [sample tokens payload](https://github.com/jgomer2001/pipelines-plugin/raw/refs/heads/main/sample_tokens.json) looks like.
+You can paste the content of each token in [jwt.io](https://www.jwt.io) to decode its contents and explore.

-Immediately, run:
+Then, run:

 ```
 curl -n -H 'Content-Type: application/json' -d @query_ext.json 'https://oshost/student/_search?pretty&search_pipeline=cedarling_search'